Best available techniques: environmental permits

 Applies to England

 ‘Best available techniques’ (BAT) means the available techniques which are the best for preventing or minimising emissions and impacts on the environment.
-You need to use BAT if your operation is an installation (eg a facility that carries out an industrial process like a refinery, food factory or intensive farm).
+You need to use BAT if your operation is an installation (for example a facility that carries out an industrial process like a refinery, food factory or intensive farm).

 ‘Techniques’ include both the technology used and the way your installation is designed, built, maintained, operated and decommissioned.